• Skip to primary navigation

 Specialty: Nephrology

-Dr. Susan Steigerwalt is associate professor of medicine at the University of Michigan and a nephrologist and clinical hypertension specialist with St. Clair Specialty Physicians in Detroit, where she is director of research and the hypertension clinic.
+Dr. Susan Steigerwalt is a recently retired associate professor of medicine at the University of Michigan, and a nephrologist and clinical hypertension specialist with St. Clair Specialty Physicians in Detroit, where she served as director of research and the hypertension clinic.

 Dr. Steigerwalt received her medical degree from University of Michigan Medical School and completed her residency at Detroit General Hospital, where she served as chief resident.
 She held fellowships at Wayne State University and Henry Ford Hospital.